OasisDigital/angular-enterprise-example/README.md

 4. Bend tools designed for a simple application with a single codebase, to work acceptably with more than that.

+## Technologies used

+* Angular 4
+* Angular CLI
+* NgRx/Store, Store addons, including dev-tools and freeze
+* Lerna
+* RxJS, not only as a dependency of Angular
+* Lodash, Moment

 ## Explanation - how it works (so far)

-This technique uses Lerna to wire up interproject dependencies.
+This example uses Lerna to wire up interproject dependencies.
 This is an atypical use of Lerna, which exists primarily to support **publishing** a set of related projects.
 Here we are not publishing at all, but rather using Lerna only for cross-project linking.
 It is not yet clear whether the Lerna maintainers endorse or tolerate this (mis?)use of Lerna.

-The (family of related applications) is decomposed in to:
+A family of related applications is decomposed to:

 * Several top-level applications, in the `application` directory.
 * Some modules, in the `module` directory.
 * One or more servers, in the `server` directory.

 There is a many-to-many relatioship between applications and modules, and modules can use other modules.
 Lerna wires up the dependencies using symlinks.

 ### Example application

 The example applications are not very complex - certainly not complex enough to warrant the amount of complexity used to build it.
-Real application of this modest complexity would be best structured in a simpler way.
+Real application of this modest complexity could easily be written as a single project (each).

-Still, the example applications reuse blocks of functionality, so they illustrate the point of this multi-package approach.
+Still, the example applications reuse blocks of functionality, so they show the value of this multi-package approach.

 There are two application to run:

-* Admin - bundles two feature modules
+* Admin - bundles three feature modules
 * Portal - bundles one feature module

-The feature modules, as well as some other modules they depend on, are all in the module directory.
+The feature modules, as well as some other modules they depend on, are in the module directory.

 To understand the automatic lacing together of dependencies, study the `package.json` file of each module, in particular the dependencies.
 Note the